alexs2112/MonoRogue/UserManual.md

 ## Weapons:
 There are 6 different weapon types that you can equip.
 Each functions slightly differently to add some variety to gameplay.
 * Swords have a chance to parry incoming attacks.
 Parry chance decreased by armor weight.
 * Spears have increased range.
-Moving towards an enemy lets you "lunge" and attack them twice.
+Moving towards an enemy in range lets you "lunge" to attack them for bonus damage.
-* Axes hit all enemies adjacent to you whenever you attack, dealing large amounts of additional damage if you attack multiple enemies at once.
+* Axes hit all enemies adjacent to you whenever you attack.
+They regenerate your defense for each enemy struck beyond the first.
 * Daggers lower your attack delay and can critically hit.
 Critical hit chance decreased by armor weight.
 * Maces deal bonus damage to enemies with defense and deal bonus damage on subsequent attacks.
 * Bows have extended range but attack slower than other weapons.